openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 {: #fig-variant1 title="Overview of message flow of Variant 1." artwork-align="center"}

+This variant incurs minimal modifications with respect to the current methods described in {{RFC9528}} and the fourth message remains optional.
+MAC_3 is removed in message_3 and replaced by AEAD.
 This approach is similar to TLS 1.3, and, consequently, has similar privacy issues.
 For example:

 - **Identity Leakage**: neither the identity of the Initiator nor the Responder are protected against active or passive attackers.